star-history/star-history/public/blog/answer.md

 - **Easy setup**: Build a community forum, help center or knowledge base from the ground right away.
 - **Mobile friendly**: Enjoy a seamless browsing experience on both mobiles and desktops.
 - **Share knowledge**: Your team members can ask, answer, and search effortlessly.
-- **Stay organized**: use tags to edit, organize, and manage the content easily, while users can follow tags and jump right to the content they’re interested in.
+- **Stay organized**: Use tags to edit, organize, and manage the content easily, while users can follow tags and jump right to the content they’re interested in.
 - **Engage community**: Vote for the best answers, and admins can accept and highlight the best answer for better knowledge sharing.Our reputation and award system keeps everyone involved and fosters a self-governed community.
 - **Plugins**: Add wings to Answer and make it powerful in the way you want.